Don't Knock! Rowhammer at the Backdoor of DNN Models: Background

 In this work, we focus on \textit{Backdoor} as a type of \textit{Trojan} exploited by an attacker to cause targeted misclassification.
 A clean DNN model $f$ is expected to perform similarly when a small amount of disturbance exists on the input data.
 Therefore, $f(x_i+\Delta x, \theta)=y_i$ if and only if $f(x_i,\theta)=y_i$, where $\Delta x$ is a small disturbance on the input $x$.
 We say a DNN model $f$ has a \textit{backdoor} if $f(x_i,\theta)=y_i)$ and $f(x_i+\Delta x, \theta) = \Tilde{y}$.

 Earlier works~\cite{liu2017trojaning, gu2017badnets,bagdasaryan2020blind,clements2018hardware} demonstrated that backdoor attacks pose a threat to the DNN model supply chain.
 Specifically, DNN models can be~\textit{backdoored} during the training phase if the model training is wholly or partially (transfer learning) outsourced~\cite{gu2017badnets}.
 Moreover, compromised model-training code can be an attack vector for backdoor attacks since it can train a backdoored model even if the model is trained with the local resources and clean training data set~\cite{bagdasaryan2020blind}.
-On the hardware implementations, a backdoor can be injected by modifying network connections in the model circuitry without changing the weights~\cite{clements2018hardware}.
-Venceslai et al.~\cite{venceslai2020neuroattack} showed that hardware implementations of Spiking Neural Networks are prone to hardware trojans which can act as a backdoor.
-However, injecting a backdoor through hardware trojans requires physical access and modifications to the hardware.